vmware/load-balancer-and-ingress-services-for-kubernetes/docs/gateway-api/vip-type-configuration.md

 2. **Invalid Annotation Values**: If you provide an annotation value that is not supported (e.g., `internal` or `mixed`), AKO will ignore it and fall back to the default behavior (Public VIP allocation).

-3. **Annotation Updates**: You should not update the annotation value on an existing Gateway if VIP, associated with that Gateway, present on the AviController.
+3. **Annotation Updates**: You should not update the annotation value on an existing Gateway if VIP, associated with that Gateway, is present on the AviController.

 ### VPC Mode Prerequisites